FOREX-Dollar rallies vs yen on Japan data, S&P U.S. credit revision

 By Julie Haviv

-NEW YORK, June 10 (Reuters) - The dollar rose sharply versus the yen on Monday, bolstered by stronger-than-forecast Japanese data and as Standard & Poor’s revised higher the United States government’s sovereign credit outlook.
+NEW YORK, June 10 (Reuters) - The dollar rose sharply versus the yen on Monday, bolstered by stronger-than-forecast Japanese data and a Standard & Poor’s upgrade to the credit outlook for the United States government.

-The greenback earlier found support after Japanese equities closed almost 5 percent up on the day, and gains accelerated in early New York trade after S&P changed the U.S. outlook to stable from negative.
+The greenback earlier found support after Japanese equities closed almost 5 percent up on the day, and gains accelerated in early New York trade after S&P changed the credit outlook of the U.S. to “stable” from “negative.”

 Japan’s economy grew at a much quicker pace in the first quarter than had been previously estimated, an encouraging sign for that government’s aggressive plan to boost growth.